juniemariam/Ticket-Booking-Application/README.md

-# Ticket Booking Application: A Ticketless Entry System for Visiting Monuments and Heritage Places.
+# Ticket Easy: A Ticketless Entry System for Visiting Monuments and Heritage Places.

 #### This is a project aimed at revolutionizing the visitor experience at monuments and heritage places by introducing a ticketless entry system.
 The project leverages modern technology to streamline the entry process, making it convenient and hassle-free for both visitors and administrators.